kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 ### Indexing for Performance: Beyond Text

-For numeric, date, and boolean fields, TiCI does more than just create searchable terms.
-These values are stored in a highly optimized columnar format similar to a B-Tree.
-This structure allows TiCI to perform two operations with extreme speed:
+For numeric, date, and boolean fields, TiCI employs a sophisticated two-part strategy to deliver high performance for both filtering and sorting.

+1.  **Inverted Index for Fast Filtering**: All values, including numbers and dates, are first converted into a comparable byte-encoded format and placed into TiCI's inverted index.
+This allows the full power of the inverted index to be used for these types.
-*   **Exact Matches**: Finding a specific value (e.g., `stock_level = 8`).
+    *   **Exact Matches** (e.g., `stock_level = 8`) become fast term lookups.
-*   **Range Scans**: Efficiently retrieving all documents within a range (e.g., `stock_level > 5`).
+    *   **Range Scans** (e.g., `stock_level > 5`) become efficient range lookups on the terms in the inverted index.

-This is why `fts_range` and sorting operations on these fields are significantly faster than full table scans in TiDB.
+2.  **Columnar Store for Fast Sorting**: When a query requires sorting (`ORDER BY`) on a numeric or date field, retrieving values one by one from the inverted index would be inefficient.
+To solve this, TiCI maintains a separate, auxiliary **columnar store** for these fields.
+This is a simple data structure that stores the values sequentially and can be accessed directly by a document's internal ID.
+After the inverted index has rapidly filtered the documents down to a small result set, this columnar store provides a high-speed path to retrieve the values needed for the final sort.

+This dual approach ensures that both filtering and sorting operations are executed with maximum efficiency.

 ## 5. Design Considerations (Current Limitations)

 *   **Flattened Data Model**: The index "flattens" arrays of objects.
 This means parent-child relationships within a nested structure are not preserved in the index, which can lead to false positives when querying across multiple fields of a nested object.
 For example, if you have `variants: [{color: "red", size: "L"}, {color: "blue", size: "M"}]`, a query for `color: "red" AND size: "M"` would match.

 *   **Static Type Inference**: The type of a field (e.g., text, number) is inferred during the first ingestion and remains fixed.
 A field that contains both `"123"` and `123` will be treated as either text or numeric based on the first value seen, and subsequent documents must conform.

+*   **No Phrase Matching**: The initial version will support single-term matching via `fts_match_word`.
+Support for multi-term phrase queries is planned for a future release.

+*   **No Relevance-Based Scoring**: Queries are based on boolean matching, not relevance scoring.
+There is no support for ordering results by a relevance score like TF-IDF or BM25.